bvarner/pi485/README.md

 bus, "power management", or enabling you to setup your UART tty before communications begin.
 If you prefer the 'always on' approach, you can simply hook up positive voltage to the control pin, and the circuit will always be on.

-## What's in this repo?
+## What's in this repository?
-This repository contains my kicad EDA source schematics, PCB layouts, and SVG plots of the schematics and PCB layers.
+This repository contains [KiCad EDA](http://kicad-pcb.org/) source schematics, PCB layouts, and rendered SVG plots.

+The SVG Plots can be used to print your own PCB, or you could try using them as a template for making your own.

+I recommend using a hot-iron transfer of a laser-printed printout on glossy paper as a good starting point.
+The PCB layouts in this repo have been tweaked to increase trace width, spacing, and pad sizes to help with this method, and to make it easier to touch up traces with a resist pen if necessary.
+Personally, I don't have fancy CNC equipment at home, so I etch my boards chemically and drill them on a press.

 ### Standalone
 ![Copper Layer](standalone/plots/pi485-B.Cu.png) ![Front Layers](standalone/plots/pi485-brd.png)